ACC Bracket 2015 & ACC Tournament Predictions

 ACC Tournament Information

-In our most recent calculations, we project Duke as the most likely winner of the 2014 ACC Tournament.
-The second most likely team to top the ACC bracket is Virginia.
+In our final calculations before the start of the 2015 ACC Tournament, we projected Duke as the most likely winner.
+The second most likely team to top the ACC bracket, according to our final pre-tournament calculations, was Virginia.

 NOTE: We use the structure below to calculate home advantage: